dospore/avara-challenge/README.md

 ### Improvements
 - I wanted to expand on the points system.
 Instead of having basic addition, you could add various mechanics based on notional value of the Event in relation to previous events, add negative moves if the Event is considered "bad" (this one was an easy add but I removed it), negative move if competing chains got events (eg Arbitrum -0.5 if Optimism got a large Supply).
+- chains with faster blocks and cheaper fees are going to have more activity so should be skewed to get less points or based it off notional
+- I do not handle tied cases (where more than one chain is over the required points to win), this would probably just display all winners
+- bigger celebration if you win with confetti on page

 ## (Original Idea) Aave Bridge Sluth